P-p-H-d/mlib/README.md

 Publish the "in-progress" data of the snapshot `snap` so that the read thread can have access to the data.
-It returns the pointer to the new "in-progress" data buffer of the snapshot (which is not yet published but will be published for the next call of name_write).
+It returns the borrowed pointer to the new "in-progress" data buffer of the snapshot (which is not yet published but will be published for the next call of name_write).
 This function is thread-safe and performs atomic operation on the snapshot.